Mookie Betts crowned AL MVP winner

 Betts is the first Red Sox MVP winner since Dustin Pedroia in 2008.
 The list of Red Sox MVPs also includes Mo Vaughn (1995), Roger Clemens (1986), Jim Rice (1978), Fred Lynn (1975), Carl Yastrzemski (1967), Jackie Jensen (1958), Ted Williams (1946, ‘49), Jimmie Foxx (1938) and Tris Speaker (1912).

-Trout, the 2014 and 2016 AL MVP, wound up in second place for a record-tying fourth time.
-The other four-time runners-up were Stan Musial (a three-time MVP), Ted Williams (a two-time MVP) and Albert Pujols (a three-time MVP).
+Trout, the 2014 and ‘16 AL MVP, wound up in second place for a record-tying fourth time.
+The other four-time runners-up were Stan Musial (a three-time MVP), Williams (a two-time MVP) and Albert Pujols (a three-time MVP).

-A right fielder won AL MVP for the 11th time, but the first time since Vladimir Guerrero was honored in 2004.
+A right fielder won AL MVP for the 11th time, but for the first time since Vladimir Guerrero was honored in 2004.

 —Field Level Media